-The Company's investment portfolio consists of a 100% ownership of Trinidad Generation Unlimited ("TGU"), multiple listed investments and debt securities as listed in Note 5 of these financial statements.
-The investment portfolio makes up 97% of total assets (by value) and is the key driver of operations and performance results.
-The company's investment in TGU represents 23% of its financial assets and 22% of its total assets as at 31 December 2022.
+The company's investment portfolio consists of a 100% ownership of Trinidad Generation Unlimited ("TGU"), multiple listed investments and debt securities as listed in Note 4 to these financial statements.
+The investment portfolio makes up 96% of total assets (by value) and is the key driver of operations and performance results.
+The company's investment in TGU represents 13% of its financial assets and 12% of its total assets as at 31 December 2023.

 The shares in TGU are privately held and are not traded publicly.
-In the absence of recent trading activity of TGU shares, management has estimated the fair value of the investment in TGU as at 31 December 2022 by updating a valuation previously carried out as at 31 December 2021 by external independent valuators with actual and newly forecasted data available as at 31 December 2022.
-The resulting valuation assessment was not, however, critiqued by an independent suitably qualified consultant and therefore not recognized in the financial statements.
-Given the significant measurement uncertainty involved in the valuation of the TGU investment, the independent valuation and assessment done for 2022 were significant to our audit.
+In the absence of recent trading activity of TGU shares, management has estimated the fair value of the investment in TGU as at 31 December 2023 by updating a valuation previously carried out as at 31 December 2021 by external independent valuators, with actual and newly forecasted data available as at 31 December 2023.
+Given the measurement uncertainty involved in the valuation of the TGU investment, the internal valuation and assessment done for 2023 were significant to our audit.